holmesrichards/ssoma/README.md

   -c, --colors          Colorize model printouts when possible -s, --stop            Stop after first solution found -q, --quiet           Do not show solutions

 ```

 ### Puzzles

-Puzzles that can be specified with the `-p` argument are:
+Puzzle can be specified with the `-p` argument; they are defined in the file `puzzles.txt`:
 ```
   soma            Soma Cube (by Piet Hein) (27 cubes) double_soma     2 sets Soma Cube (54 cubes)